Topics of plans for the section "Knowledge"

 d) global warming, etc.

-a) the increase in the scale of the economic activities of people.
+a) Growth in the scale of economic activity of people.

 a) affects the interests of all countries and peoples;

-b) requires immediate decision and combining the efforts of all mankind, etc.
+b) requires an immediate decision and the unification of the efforts of all mankind, etc.

-a) change the attitude of people to nature;
+a) changing the attitude of people to nature;

 b) science in the service of ecology;